2017 Work Weekend Policies and Guidelines

 The 4th weekend is very close to the opening of the festival, and runs from afternoon Friday through dusk on Saturday.
 Sunday is not part of this work weekend.
 You MAY NOT stay on site until the festival starts.

 This weekend is much smaller and is intended to complete particular projects which require more time.
 General-purpose volunteers are not needed.
-Participants should coordinate with Core leads ahead of time and come prepared to work on a specific project, such as Bug.
+Participants should coordinate with Core leads ahead of time and come prepared to work on a specific project, such as Bug or Temple.

-Artists who need extra setup time for their pieces and cannot use early arrival can erect art during this weekend; coordinate with the Work Weekend core leads before arriving.
+Artists who need extra setup time for their pieces and can erect art during this weekend; coordinate with the Work Weekend core leads before arriving.

 To encourage camping in new areas, Theme Camps in spaces unoccupied during previous Fireflys can use this weekend to prepare their site; coordinate with the Work Weekend core leads before arriving.